Delivering legal expertise since 1845

 This means an acquired brain injury can happen at any point during a person’s life and is often (if not always) the result of an action or incident – whether it’s accidental or deliberate, traumatic or otherwise.

 But it also means an ABI does not refer to brain damage present at birth or caused when cells, tissues or organs deteriorate over time.
-And an ABI isn’t hereditary either.
+ABIs also are not hereditary.

 Anyone living with a brain injury will have financial, emotional and physical costs to bear.

 That’s why, if you or a loved one suffered an injury that was the fault of someone else, making an acquired brain injury compensation claim can make all the difference when it comes to your future care and rehabilitation needs.
-And it’s where our dedicated team of lawyers can help.
+This is where our dedicated team of lawyers can help.

 From the outset, it’s crucial to find an acquired brain injury expert lawyer who understands your situation and the support you’ll need.
 At Shoosmiths, we help families rebuild their lives after ABI – connecting them with the right professionals for the recovery process.